Mantua

 Mantua is surrounded on three sides by artificial lakes, created during the 12th century as the city's defence system.
-These lakes receive water from the Mincio River, a tributary of the Po River which descends from Lake Garda.
+These lakes receive water from the River Mincio, a tributary of the River Po, which descends from Lake Garda.
 The three lakes are called Lago Superiore, Lago di Mezzo, and Lago Inferiore ("Upper", "Middle", and "Lower" Lakes, respectively).
 A fourth lake, Lake Pajolo, which once served as a defensive water ring around the city, dried up at the end of the 18th century.

-The area and its environs are important not only in naturalistic terms, but also anthropologically and historically; research has highlighted a number of human settlements scattered between Barche di Solferino and Bande di Cavriana, Castellaro and Isolone del Mincio.
-These dated, without interruption, from Neolithic times (5th–4th millennium BC) to the Bronze Age (2nd–1st millennium BC) and the Gallic phases (2nd–1st centuries BC), and ended with Roman residential settlements, which could be traced to the 3rd century AD.
+The area and its environs are important not only in naturalistic terms, but also anthropologically and historically; research has highlighted a number of human settlements scattered between Barche di Solferino and Bande di Cavriana, Castellaro, and Isolone del Mincio.
+These dated, without interruption, from Neolithic times (5th–4th millennium BC) to the Bronze Age (2nd–1st millennium BC) and the Gallic phases (2nd–1st centuries BC), and ended with Roman residential settlements, which can be traced to the 3rd century AD.

-In 2017, Legambiente ranked Mantua as the best Italian city for the quality of the life and environment.
+In 2017, Legambiente ranked Mantua as the best Italian city for quality of life and environment.